jrmdev/mitm_relay/README.md

   - Deserialize objects, do some modifications on them, and re-serialize.

+  - Monitor traffic flow or log data to a file (example: extract usernames and passwords)

 Scripts can implement either of both of the 'handle_request' and 'handle_response' functions (see example script).
 A script that disables compression on an IMAP session could look like the following:

 ```